AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 Retrieve Events
 ===============

-There are many methods in the Qi REST API permit the retrieval of events from a stream.
+There are many methods in the Qi REST API that permit the retrieval of events from a stream.
 The retrieval methods take string-type start and end values; in our case, these are the start and end ordinal indices expressed as strings ("0" and "99", respectively).
 The index values must